 How to Make Bias Tape for Sewing Projects

 Now you get to fold and iron your tape, a process made much quicker with the use of a bias tape maker.
-Like I said above, the size of bias tape maker you need depends on the final size of bias tape you want.
-Just so you know, their sizes refer to single-fold bias tape.
+Like I said above, the size of bias tape maker you need depends on the final size of tape you want.
+Just so you know, their sizes refer to single-fold tape.
 If you intend to make double-fold tape, you’ll end up with something half the size of your bias tape maker.

 I also prefer to trim the threads and overhanging edges of my seams so they don’t bug me as I’m using the bias tape maker.
 It just makes things a little neater.

-Now that we’ve prepped our giant bias strip, we can start feeding it through the bias tape maker.
+Now that we’ve prepped our giant strip, we can start feeding it through the bias tape maker.
 You will insert one edge of the strip through the wider end of the maker, along the bottom.
 Sometimes it take a little finagling and wiggling, but eventually you’ll get a corner through and be able to start pulling the rest of it.
 Continue to make adjustments to the fabric until all the wrinkles are out and it pulls through cleanly.

 Once you have it looking how you like, you can start ironing as you pull.
 Since I am right handed, I hold the iron in my right hand and pull the bias tape maker with my left and move them along at the same rate.
 As I run out of ironing board, I make a pile of finished tape to the right of the iron and keep moving along.
+If you need help using a bias tape maker, check out this YouTube Tutorial.

 How to Make Bias Tape for Sewing Projects